textInput constant Null safety

 TextInputClient.requestExistingInputState: The embedding may have lost its internal state about the current editing client, if there is one.
 The framework should call

 TextInput.setEditingStateagain with its most recent information.
 If there is no existing state on the framework side, the call should fizzle.
+(This call is made without a client ID; indeed, without any arguments at all.)

 TextInputClient.onConnectionClosed: The text input connection closed on the platform side.
 For example the application is moved to background or used closed the virtual keyboard.
 This method informs TextInputClient to clear connection and finalize editing.